gepard-me/tera-proxy-sls/README.md

 # tera-proxy-sls

-Spawns a HTTP proxy server to modify the server list for NA TERA.
-Windows only.
+Spawns an HTTP proxy server to modify a TERA server list.

 ## Example:
 ```javascript